avadhesh11/reverse-coding-2k26/README.md

 # Reverse Coding 2k26

-A website for hosting the **CCxEnigma: TESSERACT** event — a unique programming challenge where participants reverse engineer the logic from input-output patterns.
+A website/platform for hosting the OG - **CCxEnigma: TESSERACT** event — a unique programming challenge where participants reverse engineer the logic from input-output patterns.

+You can use this platform for hosting your reverse coding event too.

 ## About the Event